Skip to content

 import { usePasswordValidator } from '@sentinel-password/react'

-const { result } = usePasswordValidator(password, {
+const { password, setPassword, result } = usePasswordValidator({

-debounceMs: 300, // Default — validates 300ms after user stops typing
+debounceMs: 300, // Default — validates 300ms after typing stops

 })